TypeHETT/TypeHETT/README.md

 - 👋 Hi, I’m @TypeHETT
 - 👀 I’m interested in front-end.
 - 🌱 I’m currently learning HTML.
+I will look up for CSS, JS, JQuery and AngularJS.
 - 💞️ I’m looking to collaborate on anything.
 - 📫 How to reach me?